paul-ollis/clippets/docs/file_format.rst

 - The names of groups.
 - Tag names associated with groups (optional).
 - Keywords associated with groups (optional).
-- Snippets that are orgainised within groups.
+- Snippets that are organised within groups.
 - Comment lines

-Blow is an example of a snippet file and the how at appears when loaded into Snippets.
+Below is an example of a snippet file and the how at appears when loaded into Snippets.

 .. literalinclude:: snippet-examples/file_format/intro.snip